 “Yessir.
-I know every which way out to the summit, Mr. Jerome.
+I know every which way out to the summit.
 Oftentimes, I done jobs for Gremot.”

 Jerome felt that he had not disputed this.
 He reached for the back of the bench, and Ziegler grasped his outstretched arm, saying, “You let me help you up, sir.
 Mr. Ebrach’s told me a thing or two.”

-This news came unpleasing to Jerome, finding himself handicapped in this way by Ebrach, who seemed to him an unreliable teller of things.
-And he could not catch Ziegler’s eye, to show him the face of a man competent to manage his own affairs, for Ziegler, as though conscious of making himself too familiar, had fallen a pace behind, just touching Jerome’s elbow as they crossed the street.
+This news came unpleasing to Jerome, to find himself handicapped in this way by Ebrach, who seemed to him an unreliable teller of things.
+He could not catch Ziegler’s eye, show to him the face of a man competent to manage his own affairs, for Ziegler, as though conscious of making himself too familiar, had fallen a pace behind, just touching Jerome’s elbow as they crossed the street.

 When in safety they had reached the corner lamppost, Ziegler said, “Mr. Jerome, I keep a good, gentle team.
 It ain’t rained hereabouts near four days.
 Road along the river ain’t too bad in dry weather, but I don’t say it’ll be easy going.”

-Ziegler’s revelation disturbed Jerome’s mental map of places and distances as gleaned from Ebrach’s talk; but then, Ebrach’s talk had wrought upon Ziegler this impression of an invalid―it could be nothing other than that, Ziegler had in mind with his “easy going”.
+Ziegler’s revelation disturbed Jerome’s mental map of places and distances as gleaned from Ebrach’s talk; but then, Ebrach’s talk had wrought upon Ziegler’s mind this impression of an invalid―it could be nothing other than that Ziegler meant with his “easy going”.